Ticket: 37 / 4 1st Prize - Peter Bathgate

 We have sung at the Dunedin Airport to welcome the visiting Welsh rugby team as well as Christmas Carols there.

-This year the Choir will also travel to Gore in July to perform a concert there instead of the "Spring Sing" at East Taieri Presbyterian Church.
+This year the Choir travelled to Gore in August to perform a concert there instead of the "Spring Sing" at East Taieri Presbyterian Church.

 Click on the links below to find news of other Dunedin musical organisations, as well as our friends in Chor Farmer, Tokyo